alba1735/tRNAgraph/docs/roadmap.md

 - **Google Colab notebook / tutorial.** For new users to run through the pipeline without installing anything locally.
 An existing tRAX Colab notebook can be used as a guideline, updated for tRNAgraph's CLI and features.
 - **Reporter Discord/Slack/Other Bot.** A bot that can report on the status of a run, or alert when a run is complete, or when a run fails.
 Could be useful for long-running jobs on a cluster or cloud environment.
 - **GUI.** A GUI for tRNAgraph would be a long-term goal, but not a priority at this time.
 It would require significant development and design work, and is not necessary for the core functionality of the pipeline.
+- **Default colors should be impoved**: All plots should have more consitant color schemes that accessible.
+- **Lite Graph Flag**: Option to quickly generate combined plots rather than all plots this can increase time dramatically with coverage and some other options for a quick output.

 ## Notes for Contributors